tochka-public/Tochka.JsonRpc/docs/en/server/errors.md

 ## Return error manually

 Return `IError` object from action in case of failures.
-For convenience, there is an `IJsonRpcErrorFactory` service, which follows JSON Rpc spec (some predefined errors, checks for reserved error codes) and hides exception details as configured in global options.
+For convenience, there is an `IJsonRpcErrorFactory` service, which follows JSON-RPC spec (some predefined errors, checks for reserved error codes) and hides exception details as configured in global options.

 Best way to use it is the **same as with REST** controllers: action return type should be `IActionResult`/`IActionResult<T>`/`ObjectResult<T>`.